Interstate 277 (Ohio): Route description

 I-277 begins at an interchange with I-76.
 I-277 heads east toward I-77 as a six-lane highway.
-The Interstate turns toward the southeast and has an interchange with State Route 93 (SR 93).
+The interstate turns toward the southeast and has an interchange with State Route 93 (SR 93).
 I-277 has one more interchange with South Main Street before it interchanges with I-77 and its designation ends.
 The freeway continues as US 224.

 History

+The western portion of I-77 originally joined I-76 with Waterloo Road and was opened in 1962.
+The remainder of the Interstate was completed in 1970.